aggarwal-tanushree/aws-bootcamp-cruddur-2023/journal/week1.md

 5. Register yourself as a user (this is not fully implemented.
 Most values are hardcoded as of now)
 6. For the activation code use **1234**
 7. After logging in, notice your username is showing as a registered user on the _left tab_
 8. Navigate to **Notifications** .
 You will notice an error.
-Notifications has not been coded yet, we will be doing this today!
+Notifications feature has not been coded yet, we will be doing this today!
 	![login_app](assets/week1_login_app.png)

 [OpenAPI documentation](https://spec.openapis.org/oas/v3.1.0)